 — Best for Entire Home: X-Sense Wireless Smoke Detector

 I have installed smoke detectors in several homes, and as an engineer I have a good understanding of how they work.
-To supplement this knowledge, and make sure we had current technical information, the team researched all the leading manufacturers, and the latest products.
+To supplement this knowledge, and make sure we had current technical information, we researched all the leading manufacturers and the latest products.